zakariajaadi/zakariajaadi/README.md

 I'm a Data Scientist from Paris
 - 💼 I’m currently working as a Data Scientist & ML engineer consultant in Paris
 - 🌱 I work with stakeholders throughout the organization to identify opportunities for leveraging company data to drive business solutions
-- 💞️ My role consists of using data science & AI techniques to optimize revenue generation, answer business questions, and solve complex problems.
+- 💞️ My role consists of buliding data science & AI models to optimize revenue generation, answer business questions, and solve complex problems.

 <!---
 zakariajaadi/zakariajaadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.